fffonion/lua-resty-acme/README.md

 By default `autossl` only creates RSA certificates.
 To use ECC certificates or both, uncomment `domain_key_types = { 'rsa', 'ecc' }`.
-Note that multiple certificate chain is only supported by OpenSSL 1.1 and later, check the OpenSSL version your OpenResty installation is using by runing `openresty -V` first.
+Note that multiple certificate chain is only supported by NGINX 1.11.0 or later.

 A certificate will be *queued* to create after Nginx seen request with such SNI, which might take tens of seconds to finish.
 During the meantime, requests with such SNI are responsed with the fallback certificate.

-Note that `domain_whitelist` must be set to include your domain that you wish to server autossl, to prevent potential abusing using fake SNI in SSL handshake.
+Note that `domain_whitelist` must be set to include your domain that you wish to server autossl, to prevent potential abuse using fake SNI in SSL handshake.
 ```lua
 domain_whitelist = { "domain1.com", "domain2.com", "domain3.com" },
 ```